elisabethschiele/modelChecking/README.md

     $ jupyter notebook Simulations_Model_Checking.ipynb

 This should open a new tab in your default browser and display the notebook.
+To run the code within the notebook and plot the graphs you need to install [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/).
+You can do so using pip:

+    $ pip install pandas matplotlib

 ## Our Models
 ### Resource Gathering